Learning to drive, safely

 Learning to drive is an exciting part of growing up and it’s a milestone that many parents both look forward to and dread.
 Being on the road does carry a risk and teen drivers are more likely to crash than any other age group.
-As a parent, you are the person mostly likely to help your child learn to drive and that’s a big responsibility!
+As a parent, you are the person mostly likely to help your teen learn to drive and that’s a big responsibility!
 So here is some information and resources on how to help your teen get their driver licence and become a safe driver.

-• Learner licence: From 15 years to 16 years.
+• Learner licence: 16 years.

 Note that there is also a zero alcohol limit for drivers under 20.